limine-bootloader/limine/README.md

 The generated bootloader files are going to be in `bin`.

-### Installing Limine binaries
+## Installing Limine binaries

-This step is optional as the bootloader binaries can be used from the `bin` directory just fine.
+This step is optional as the bootloader binaries can be used from the `bin` or release directory just fine.
 This step will only install them in a `share` and `bin` directories in the specified `PREFIX` (default is `/usr/local`).

 Use `make install` to install Limine binaries, optionally specifying a prefix with a